jurajtrappl/Travel-Europe/README.md

 ### Controls
 #### Left mouse click
-    selects starting or destination city.
+    Selects starting or destination city.
+Black circle appears.

 #### Right mouse click
-    deselects any selected city
+    Deselects any selected city.

 #### Ctrl + right mouse click
-    allows you to add a city to your road, which means you’re going through that city, it could be more than one city
+    Allows you to add a city to your road, which means you’re going through that city.
+Red circle appears.

 ## Example